December 20, 2024

 by Paz Pardo

-In an alternate 2009, the United States has been a second-rate power for a quarter of a century, ever since Argentina’s victory in the Falkland’s War thanks to their development of “psychopigments.”
-Created as weapons, these colorful chemicals can produce almost any human emotion upon contact, and they have been embraced in the US as both pharmaceutical cure-alls and popular recreational drugs.
-Black market traders illegally sell everything from Blackberry Purple (which causes terror) to Sunshine Yellow (which delivers happiness).
-Psychopigment Enforcement Agent Kay Curtida works a beat in Daly City, just outside the ruins of San Francisco, chasing down smalltime crooks.
-But when an old friend shows up with a tantalizing lead on a career-making case, Curtida’s humdrum existence suddenly gets a boost.
-Little does she know that this case will send her down a tangled path of conspiracy and lead to an overdue reckoning with her family and with the truth of her own emotions.
+In an alternate 2009, Argentina has supplanted the USA as a world superpower ever since development of psychopigments to win the Falkland’s War.
+Created as weapons, these colorful chemicals can produce almost any human emotion upon contact, and they have been embraced in the West as both pharmaceutical panaceas and popular recreational drugs.
+Black market traders peddle everything from Blackberry Purple (which causes terror) to Sunshine Yellow (which induces happiness).
+Psychopigment Enforcement Agent Kay Curtida works a beat just outside the ruins of San Francisco, chasing down smalltime crooks.
+But when an old friend offers a tantalizing lead on a career-making case, Curtida’s humdrum existence suddenly gets a boost.
+Little does she know that she's on a tangled path leading to an overdue reckoning with her family and her own emotions.

 March 17, 2024